 Oualili Volubilis Is a partly excavated Berber and Roman city in Morocco situated near the city of Meknes, and commonly considered as the ancient capital of the kingdom of Mauretania.
 Built in a fertile agricultural area, it developed from the 3rd century BC onward as a Berber, then proto-Carthaginian, settlement before being the capital of the kingdom of Mauretania.
 It grew rapidly under Roman rule from the 1st century AD onward and expanded to cover about 42 hectares (100 acres)...Read More

-I’d had my eye on the Toubkal National Park ever since I landed in Marrakech six months ago, and as it was a glorious spring day and I had the weekend off so I grabbed my backpack and took a petit taxi to Asni.
+Mount Toubkal I’d had my eye on the Toubkal National Park ever since I landed in Marrakech six months ago, and as it was a glorious spring day and I had the weekend off so I grabbed my backpack and took a petit taxi to Asni.
 The sun shone brightly as I began my Toubkal trek along a dusty path between two rows of blossoming trees.
-I was mostly alone as I...Read More
+I was mostly alone...Read More

 History and geography of Morocco Its location at the intersection of Europe and Africa make Morocco a real crossroads bordered by the waters of the Mediterranean and open to the vast stretches of the Atlantic Ocean.
 This “farthest land of the setting sun” is rich in contrasts, a destination that beckons you to discover two millennia of history.
 Here where influences converge, you will find vestiges of the great Mediterranean...Read More